and the community

 If you or your company could support us financially, please contact Dave.
 Any support would be gratefully received and will be used to fund the ongoing work of this not-for-profit organisation.

-If you are in the lucky position to be more generous, these are some of the ways that you could invest in our project:
+Whether you are in the lucky position to be more generous or just able to support us in a small way, these are some of the ways that you could invest in our project:

 Premises - in order to continue providing services, we need £10,000pa.
 This includes rates and utilities.
 Your name or company logo would be on the window of the centre and on all advertising materials.